 The First Pregnancy

 From the opening of their clinic, the Joneses had been besieged by applicants wanting to have children.
-One of these was a Massachusetts teacher named Judy Carr.
-Judy was considered a good candidate because her fallopian tubes had been removed, so there was no possibility of her getting pregnant the old-fashioned way.
+Judy Carr was considered a good candidate because her fallopian tubes had been removed, so there was no possibility of her getting pregnant the old-fashioned way.
 She was also young, in her late 20s, and thought to have a better chance of becoming pregnant.
 In March 1981, Judy started taking the fertility drug Pergonal, which required her to drive 20 minutes to a hospital three times a day for the injections.
 After three weeks of this, Judy flew to Norfolk, where she had some eggs surgically removed.
 To everyone’s surprise, they started growing very rapidly, forcing a quick trip from her husband down to Norfolk to provide the sperm.
 On April 17, Judy’s 28th birthday, a fertilized egg was implanted in her uterus as clinic staffers sang “Happy Birthday.”
 A few weeks later, Judy took a test that confirmed she was pregnant with America’s first test tube baby.

 The First Birth

 Fearful of too much publicity and aware that an IVF pregnancy in France had ended in miscarriage, the Joneses decided to keep Judy’s identity under wraps.
 Howard gave a press conference announcing the pregnancy but stating that personal details would be kept secret.
 Meanwhile, Judy, who remained in Norfolk for the last month of her pregnancy, stayed in a condominium under an assumed name.
+The Carrs decided to share the news with only close family and friends.
+Judy believed her child would be healthy, but she was acutely aware that any problems would “certainly set back the future of IVF in the United States.”
+So she and Roger did what they could to avoid publicity.
 The planning worked, and the media never got wind of her identity.
 But the Joneses had other things to worry about.
 Ultrasounds revealed that the baby’s head was quite small, a possible sign of birth defects.
 And Howard knew that if America’s first test tube baby had problems, that would give ammunition to the many critics who considered IVF unnatural and immoral — it might even halt IVF in the U.S. So he prayed that the baby would be okay, scheduled delivery by Caesarian section for the morning of December 28, 1981, and wrote out a press release listing what he would say if something went wrong.
 Fortunately, that press release remained in Howard’s pocket.
 Elizabeth Jordan Carr was born at 7:46am; “a wonderful baby,” her neonatologist gushed at the initial news conference.
-America’s first test tube child grew up happy and healthy, graduated from Simmons College in 2004, and is pursuing a career in journalism.
+“There was clapping and cheering in the room,” Judy remembered, “and a lot of tears.”
+Roger had “such a feeling of relief, such a feeling of joy, that the journey had finally ended.
+We’d finally been blessed.”
+America’s first test tube child grew up happy and healthy.